wahibhaq/wahibhaq.github.io/portfolio/urdu-font-comparator-app.md

 <br>

-**You can download the Android application from Google Play (soon) and I have also made my project code available as open-source on [Github](https://github.com/wahibhaq/urdu-font-comparator-app).
+**You can download the Android application from [Google Play] (https://play.google.com/store/apps/details?id=com.androidistan.urdufontcomparator) and I have also made my project code available as open-source on [Github](https://github.com/wahibhaq/urdu-font-comparator-app).
 I have spent a considerable amount of time and effort to research on this subject and shared all gathered information along with my analysis on Github repo page.**

 ## Motivation